withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 BY THE END OF THIS SECTION YOU WILL HAVE:
 - created two new blog pages for your site
 - created nested layouts to render your layout for Markdown posts inside your main page layout
-- passed each blog post's title to my site's `BaseLayout` for updating page metadata
+- passed each blog post's title to `BaseLayout.astro` for updating page metadata

 Now that you have your first `.md.` blog post written, let's make it look like the rest of the pages on your website!